Production, Marketing and Financial Analysis of Seedless Watermelons Growing in Tobacco Transplant Greenhouses

 Practices

 Burley tobacco producers in Southwest Virginia have a tremendous investment in greenhouses for the production of transplants.
 These houses are only used for four months of the year.
 Tobacco quota has been significantly reduced over the past seven years, thus reducing income for producers.
 In order to make up for lost income, tobacco transplant producers are attempting to produce an alternative crop in their greenhouses during the summer months.
-Production, Marketing, and Financial Analysis of Seedless Organic Watermelons Grown in Tobacco Transplant Greenhouses is being studied to determine viability of this new enterprise.
+The Production, Marketing, and Financial Analysis of Seedless Organic Watermelons provides greenhouse owners the opportunity to use an established facility to generate additional income.

 •Determine if watermelons will grow in this environment